Thunnorfisc/CSD2183-Homework-2-Polygon-Simplification/README.md

 **Course:** CSD2183 Data Structures | **Group:** T3 Group 07 | **AY2025/26 Trimester 2**

+## Contributors
+**Members:**
+- William (Implementation)
+- Rui Qin (Report)
+- Kelly   (Slides/Video)

 ## About This Project

 This project implements an algorithm to simplify polygons with holes while **exactly preserving the signed area** of every ring and **maintaining topological validity** (no self-intersections, no ring crossings, ring count unchanged).
-The goal is to reduce the number of vertices to a user-specified target while minimizing **areal displacement** — the area of the symmetric difference between the original and simplified polygon.
+The goal is to reduce the number of vertices to a user-specified target while minimizing **areal displacement**(the area of the symmetric difference between the original and simplified polygon).

 The core algorithm is **Area-Preserving Segment Collapse (APSC)** based on Kronenfeld et al. (2020).
 For every sequence of four consecutive vertices A -> B -> C -> D in a ring, the algorithm computes an area-preserving Steiner point E such that replacing A -> B -> C -> D with A -> E -> D preserves the ring's signed area exactly.
 The collapse with the smallest areal displacement is greedily selected, topology is verified, and the process repeats until the target vertex count is reached.